-- 1. Minimum lot size 20 acres. - 2.
+- - 2.
 The applicant shall demonstrate to the satisfaction of the Agricultural Department that the site meets the minimum qualifications for agricultural/grazing use as set forth under the minimum criteria for a Williamson Act Contract, whether the property is under contract or not. - 3.
 Meals may be served to registered day use or overnight guests, only.
 There are no limitations on the number of meals or the times at which they are served.